RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - **Example values** — would CarShack benefit from examples in the schema?
 - **Tag groups** — is there a grouping need beyond the entity graph?
 - **Mermaid customization** — filtering by reachability from entry point
+- **Schema HTO query endpoint** — not designed yet, to be explored after basic filtering is stable (deferred in Step 4.8: the `HypermediaSchema.Link()` helper lets users build their own for now):
+  - Serve the schema as `HypermediaSchemaHto` — a proper RESTyard hypermedia resource
+  - Query action accepts `accessGroups` / `excludeAccessGroups` as parameters, returns filtered schema
+  - `AvailableAccessGroups` property lists only the groups the current user can query (post-sanitization via `ISchemaAccessGroupSanitizer`)
+  - Query action parameter is a string list — client selects from `AvailableAccessGroups`
+  - Stays within RESTyard's hypermedia design: client discovers filtering via the HTO's actions
+  - Trade-off: more complex (controller, route registration, Siren serialization) vs. the simple JSON endpoint
+  - Both query parameters and `AvailableAccessGroups` are sanitized by `ISchemaAccessGroupSanitizer`
+  - Schema is still a JSON download link (not rendered as Siren) — the HTO wraps the query/filtering, not the schema content
+  - Consider making this a default endpoint (auto-registered like action parameter schema endpoints)
 - For each: implement if justified, otherwise document the decision to defer in the spec

 #### Step 9.4: Raise version of RESTyard  -> 7.0.0-rc